Some infractions in this document permit the judge to consider the possibility of a backup.

 Due to the amount of information that may become available to players and might affect their play, backups are regarded as a solution of last resort, only applied in situations where leaving the game in the current state is a substantially worse solution.

 A whole article could be written on this topic, and fortunately, one has been.
 In short, don’t be quick to backup.
 You need to take into consideration what actions the players have taken since, what information has been revealed, and the possibility of making things worse.
 We don’t always have to backup.
 It’s not “backup if you can, else leave everything alone” it’s “leave things alone unless it’s really really worse than backing up.”
 Remember, both players are responsible for the game state.
 No matter how messed up things have gotten, both players had opportunities to prevent it.

 A good backup will result in a situation where the gained information makes no difference and the line of play remains the same (excepting the error, which has been fixed).
 This means limiting backups to situations with minimal decision trees.

 This is a nice way of saying that the backup was minimally impactful.
 For example, the active player casts Terror on a White Knight, and the White Knight is put in the graveyard.
 In this case a rewind is quick and clean and doesn’t impact any decisions.
 But now let’s add to the scenario.
-Let’s say the active player cast the Terror to remove a blocker and then attacked with his entire team.
+Let’s say the active player cast the Terror to remove a blocker and then attacked with their entire team.
 In this case more decisions have been made.
 A rewind may be acceptable, but it may alter the attack.
 Finally, the active player cast Terror on the Knight, attacked.
 The opponent blocked.
 Combat tricks were used on both sides.
 In this case, too much information has been revealed.
 Backing up to the point of error would drastically impact the flow of the turn.
 The fewer decisions, the more likely a rewind is acceptable.

 Only the Head Judge may authorize a backup.
 At large tournaments, they may choose to delegate this responsibility to Team Leaders.